lhdjung/naidem/README.md

 <!-- badges: end -->

-The goal of naidem is to compute the median in a way that handles missing values properly: return `NA` if and only if the median can’t be determined from the data.
+The goal of naidem is to compute the median in a way that handles missing values properly: returning `NA` if and only if the median can’t be determined from the data.
 Its source code has no dependencies.

 Use `median2()` as a drop-in replacement for `median()`.
 Its default method is the same as in `median()` except for handling missing values.